Thomas Fitzadam

+Life

 He is first heard of in 1210.
 He and his brother Richard were Irish by birth, and it is possible that one or the other was the ancestor of John Fitzadam (died c.1419), the long-serving Lord Chief Justice of Ireland, who came from an old Dublin family.

 He was in attendance on King John on his expedition to Ireland in 1210, and was a commander in the army which drove the rebellious nobles Walter de Lacy, Lord of Meath and his father-in-law William de Braose, north into Ulster.
 He regularly visited England to advise the King on Irish matters, and received a knighthood.
-In 1213 he was made constable of Dublin Castle, and later became constable of Trim Castle (1215) and Athlone Castle (1223).
+In 1213 he was made Constable of Dublin Castle, and later became Constable of Trim Castle (1215) and Athlone Castle (1223).